dojo/framework/docs/en/resource/supplemental.md

 # Data Templates

-Data templates tells the resource how to read data and can accept a generic which is used to type the transformer.
+Data templates tell the resource how to read data and can accept a generic which is used to type the transformer.
-The templates `read` function receives three paramaters.
+The template's `read` function receives three paramaters.

 -   options: This is a `ReadOptions` object consisting of the current `query`, the read `offset` and the page `size` to request.
 -   put: This is a function that can be used to side-load data into the resource.
 This could be used by the template to pre-fetch data or to load the full data payload in a memory template.
 This function takes two parameters, an `offset` to place the data and the array of `data` to load.
 It is pre-configured to use the current `ReadOption` query when setting data.